nixworks/public/news/2007/08/21/README.md

 _Context: Libya, Muammar Gaddafi, Saif al-Islam Gaddafi, Supreme Court, central bank_

 ### [ Hurricane Dean: Hurricane Dean makes landfall on the Yucatn Peninsula in Mexico, just north of Chetumal, near the Belize border, at Category 5 strength.](/news/2007/08/21/hurricane-dean-p-hurricane-dean-makes-landfall-on-the-yucatan-peninsula-in-mexico-just-north-of-chetumal-near-the-belize-border-at-categ.md)
-_Context: Belize, Chetumal, Hurricane Dean, Mexico, Yucatán Peninsula_
+_Context: Belize, Chetumal, Hurricane Dean, Mexico, Yucatn Peninsula_

 ### [ The governments of Angola and the Democratic Republic of the Congo are negotiating over a line demarcating each nation's respective rights to petroleum in the Atlantic Ocean.
 The DRC is expected to gain exploration rights to billions of untapped barrels worth of oil. ](/news/2007/08/21/the-governments-of-angola-and-the-democratic-republic-of-the-congo-are-negotiating-over-a-line-demarcating-each-nation-s-respective-rights.md)
 _Context: Angola, Atlantic, Democratic Republic of the Congo_